There are 5 blog entries from February 2012

 The problem stems from a mentality of collectivism gone awry.
 For whatever reason, Austin communities regularly feel entitled to dictate the specifics of new projects.
 They are willing to spare no expense when it comes to the already cumbersome design process, meanwhile enjoying the convenience of not having to pay the bills required to accomplish this.
 And the city allows it to happen.
 There often appears to be an engrained mentality that if the development exceeds a single-family bungalow, the developer(s) must be in cahoots with local officials and be extremely deep-pocketed.
 But in my development experience, this is rarely the case.

+This would be a more understanding, perhaps even forgivable point of view if Austin took a more lenient attitude to zoning and development.
+But the unbelievably complicated set of City Ordinances in Chapter 25 (better known as the Land Development Code) make it virtually impossible to negatively impact neighboring properties.
+An application for a small commercial project will be reviewed by literally dozens of city staff and will likely take a minimum of a year to get city approval, assuming the application gets approved at all.
 In my personal opinion, commercial development projects (and residential projects for that matter) should be governed on a case by case basis where common sense is applied to a common community goal.
 It's not hard to comprehend why we might want to prevent people from building a chemical supply store in the middle of a neighborhood, or a strip club next to an elementary school, but Austin's approach is to design a black and white playbook for any scenario, and this just doesn't work.
 Moreover it creates a hugely disproportionate fee to valuation ratio.
 This essentially means that a one-hundred thousand dollar project is subjected to the same level of scrutiny [and consequently cost] that a one million dollar project would be.
 This makes smaller projects very costly.

 I strongly believe that this mentality will be the undoing of Austin within the next ten to fifteen years.
 I won't go into all of the details in this post, but the "Keep Austin Weird" mentality is a fading notion of the past; it is a marketing tool for the city, and increasingly just a hoax.
 Unless one is backed by huge corporate coffers, it is virtually impossible to surmount the sea of local development bureaucracy, and that makes it damn hard for 'weird' people to develop their visions.